Troubleshooting¶

 # Use a simpler basis set to reduce qubit count

-python quantum_pipeline.py -f molecules.json --basis sto3g
+quantum-pipeline -f molecules.json --basis sto3g

-# Reduce ansatz repetitions (default is 2)
+# Reduce ansatz repetitions (default is 2, lowering to 1 cuts parameter count)

-python quantum_pipeline.py -f molecules.json --ansatz-reps 2
+quantum-pipeline -f molecules.json --ansatz-reps 1

 Slow Simulation Performance¶